abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 that small reflection can take us a step back from the notion that right, wrong, like, and dislike are objective or lasting realities.
-With that stepping back and seeing things more clearly, what we draw closer to is the Brahmavihāra of equanimity.
+With that stepping back and seeing things more clearly, what we draw closer to is the brahmavihāra of equanimity.

 # An Internal Space of Mindfulness